gcanti/tcomb/README.md

 ![tcomb logo](http://gcanti.github.io/resources/tcomb/logo.png)

 tcomb is a library for Node.js and the browser (2K gzipped) which allows you to **check the types** of JavaScript values at runtime with a simple syntax.
-It is great for **Domain Driven Design**, for checking external input, for testing and for **adding safety** to your internal code.
+It is great for checking external input, for testing and for **adding safety** to your internal code.

 Some features include: